This recipe became a favorite of my son after the first time I made it. It is that good!

 At first I borrowed “Magnolia Table cookbook” from our local library to just scan through the pages.
 My son and I regularly visit the local library to check books out and since I’m there, I just get a couple of books for me to read too.

-I loved how relatable and easy the stories and recipes are.
-After the 3 weeks was over and I had to return it, I realized that I would like to try more recipes from the book so I bought a copy for our home.
+I loved how relatable the stories are and the recipes are easy to make!
+After the 3 weeks was over and I had to return it, I realized that I would like to try more recipes from the book so I bought a copy for me.
 It has not disappointed.
 Although the author mostly cooks from scratch, she understands time constraints and uses canned and prepared ingredients, too.
-This is how I cook on a daily basis, from scratch when I can, but with a little help when needed.
+This is how I cook on a daily basis, from scratch when I can, but with a little help when really needed.
 I totally love her book and am hoping to cook my way through it!

-Chicken breasts are almost always on sale for about $2 – $4 a pound where I live.
+Chicken breasts are almost always on sale for about $4 – $6 a pound where I live.
 You just have to check the weekly circulars.
 When I get a package, I sometimes boil some for sandwich filling, or whatever recipe I find that will need shredded chicken breasts.
-This fits the bill perfectly, not to mention you can freeze it, after baking and cooling, for a future lunch/dinner too.

 This recipe made diced green chilies and green enchilada sauce a pantry stale at home!
 I always get the “mild” version for both but feel free to use the “medium/hot” if you’re up for it.